BitcoinUnlimited/BitcoinUnlimited/doc/bu-xpedited-forwarding.md

 the Xthin-format block, the header is quickly checked to make sure it is valid (and of appropriate difficulty) and then forwarded to the next set of nodes and so on.

 It's important to note that the block is verified and accepted only after being forwarded.
-And the normal 3-phase conversation
-(INV, GET, response) is reduced to a single send.
+And the normal 3-phase  conversation (INV, GET, response) is reduced to a single send.
 This allows for a much faster propagation through the network.

+Furthermore, upstream expedited peers will not be banned or disconnected for any reason due to any misbehavior.
+For example, Node 'A' which initiates the expedited connection to node 'B' will not ban node 'B' in the event that any expedited blocks which are forwarded to the node 'A' fail to reconstruct in any way.

 ## Setting up an Xpedited connection